muzzammilHub/url-shortner-backend/README.md

 Let me break down the key aspects of this URL Shortener API implementation:

+0. Create .env and do copy from .env.sample

 1. **Project Structure**
    - Modular design with separate concerns
    - Clear separation between routes, controllers, models, and middleware